jacktony980/sendingcpp/README.md

 You should not rely on the return type of a function if it is declared as `auto` (without trailing return type notation).
 If it returns `auto`, you should also use `auto` to store that the return value.

+If the documented return type is a `using` declaration in that class, you should either use `auto` or the exact alias (not the aliased type) for that.
+For example, in `Client`, a lot of functions return `Client::PromiseT`, so you should use `auto` or `Client::PromiseT` to refer to the return type.

+# Versioning

+The following versioning strategies are used:

+1. There are two versions in this library:
+   - Package version, specified by `libkazv_VERSION_STRING` in CMakeLists.txt ,
+     in the format of `X.Y.Z`. `X`, `Y`, `Z` are called Major, Minor, and Patch Versions respectively.
+   - so version, specified by `libkazv_SOVERSION` in CMakeLists.txt .

+2. When there is a new release, the versions are determined by the following rules:
+   1. If there are no changes to any of the public headers (headers containing public APIs) existing in the last release, keep Major and Minor Versions as the same, increase Patch Version by 1, and keep so version as the same.
+   2. If 2.1 does not hold, and all possible source code invoking only public APIs in the last release according to the guidelines (e.g. always use `auto` when specified) that compiles under a certain GCC version will still compile under that GCC version, keep Major Version as the same, increase Minor Version by 1, let Patch Version be 0, and increase so version by 1.
+   3. Otherwise, increase Major Version by 1, let Minor and Patch Versions be 0, and increase so version by 1.

+   A tldr but inaccurate version of the rules: If the new release is binary-compatible with the last one, bump Patch Version; if the new release is not binary-compatible but source-compatible with the last one, bump Minor Version and so version, reset Patch Version; otherwise, bump Major Version and so version, reset Minor and Patch Versions.

 # Acknowledgement